evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/specifications.md

 ---
 title: BYD Atto 3 specifications
 linktitle: Specifications
-description: See below for full specifications for BYD Atto 3
+description: EVKX.net gives you the full specifications for BYD Atto 3.
 weight: 30
 ---
 [![BYD Atto 3](https://media.evkx.net/multimedia/models/byd/atto_3/atto_3/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for BYD Atto 3.
-Click on image above for full article, visit the image gallery for BYD Atto 3, visit the chargeinfo for BYD Atto 3 with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of BYD Atto 3, visit the [chargeinfo]( for BYD Atto 3 with chargecurve, vistid extended range info.

 ## Performance